 As in the classical case, Rockland condition corresponds exactly to the existence of parametrices.
 It was proved in \cite{Groupsdilation} for trivial bundles and this result was used in \cite{dave2017graded} for the proof in the general case.

-\begin{thm}[\cite{dave2017graded}] Let $u \in S^n_p(G)$ then there is an equivalence : \begin{itemize} \item[1] $u$ satisfies the Rockland condition \item[2] there exists $v \in S^{-k}_p(G)$ such that $u\ast v -1, v\ast u -1 \in \CCC^{\infty}_p(G)$ \end{itemize} \end{thm} A proof can be found in \cite{dave2017graded}, using arguments originating in \cite{Groupsdilation} (which corresponds to the case of trivial bundles).
+\begin{thm}[\cite{dave2017graded}] Let $u \in S^n_p(G)$ then there is an equivalence: \begin{itemize} \item[1] $u$ satisfies the Rockland condition. \item[2] There exists $v \in S^{-k}_p(G)$ such that $u\ast v -1, v\ast u -1 \in \CCC^{\infty}_p(G)$. \end{itemize} \end{thm} A proof can be found in \cite{dave2017graded}, using arguments originating in \cite{Groupsdilation} (which corresponds to the case of trivial bundles).

-\begin{thm}[\cite{dave2017graded}] Let $u \in S^n_c(G)$ then \begin{itemize} \item If $n\leq 0$ then $\op(u)$ extends to an element of the multiplier algebra $\m(C^*(G))$ \item If $n<0$ then $\op(u)$ extends to an element of $C^*(G)$ \item If $n>0$, $M$ is compact and $u$ satisfies the Rockland condition then $\op(u)$ extends to an unbounded regular operator $\overline{\op(u)}$ on $C^*(G)$ (viewed as a $C^*$-module over itself) and $\overline{\op(u)}^* = \overline{\op(u^*)}$ \end{itemize} \end{thm} Once again see \cite{dave2017graded} for a detailed proof.
+\begin{thm}[\cite{dave2017graded}] Let $u \in S^n_c(G)$ then: \begin{itemize} \item If $n\leq 0$ then $\op(u)$ extends to an element of the multiplier algebra $\m(C^*(G))$. \item If $n<0$ then $\op(u)$ extends to an element of $C^*(G)$. \item If $n>0$, $M$ is compact, and $u$ satisfies the Rockland condition, then $\op(u)$ extends to an unbounded regular operator $\overline{\op(u)}$ on $C^*(G)$ (viewed as a $C^*$-module over itself), and $\overline{\op(u)}^* = \overline{\op(u^*)}$. \end{itemize} \end{thm} Once again see \cite{dave2017graded} for a detailed proof.

 \begin{mydef}A symbol $u \in S^*(T_HM)$ is Rockland (i.e "elliptic" in the filtered calculus) if it satisfies the Rockland condition.
-It is transversally Rockland if its image in $S^0(T_{\sfrac{H}{H^0}}M)$ satisfies the Rockland condition. \end{mydef}
+It is transversally Rockland if the image of $u$ under the natural push-forward map $S^*(T_HM) \to S^*(T_{\sfrac{H}{H^0}}M)$ satisfies the Rockland condition. \end{mydef}

 Theorem \ref{OpSymbols} allows to extend the algebra of symbols.
 Let $\bar{S}^0_0(G) \subset \m(C^*(G))$ be the $C^*$-closure of $S^0_c(G)$ (we identify the algebra of order 0 symbols and its image by $\overline{\op}$).
 The algebra $\bar{S}^0_0(G)$ corresponds to the algebra of symbols vanishing at infinity.
 If $M$ is non-compact, such symbols cannot satisfy the Rockland condition and have a convolution inverse in $\bar{S}^0_0(G)$.
 We thus need to extend the algebra of symbols to the one of symbols "bounded" at infinity.
 More precisely, following \cite{hilsumskandalis}, let